julenl/ll4d/README.md

 creates a symbolic link from the apache root directory in the container to wherever you want.
 This allows you to confortably work on the code from your desktop with your graphic editors and visualize the result on real time on the server.

+There are only two ways to run the script:
+- Without arguments: builds the test environment
+- As "ll4d.sh --clean": which deletes the container and the sylink

+Everything is default, but you can edit the following variables:
+- 'CONTAINER_NAME': name of the container to be created
+- 'LAMP_DIR': address to the link that will point to the apache root folder
+- 'MYSQL_PASSWORD': the password for the user 'root' in apache